siravan/SymPertExamples.jl/docs/perturb.md

 ## Solving the Quintic

 We start with the "hello world!" analog of the perturbation problems: solving the quintic (fifth-order) equations.
-We want to find $x$ such that $x^5 + x = 1$.
+We want to find 𝑥 such that 𝑥⁵ + 𝑥 = 1.
 According to the Abel's theorem, a general quintic equation does not have a closed form solution.
 Of course, we can easily solve this equation numerically; for example, using the Newton's method.
 Here, we use the following implementation of the Newton's method:

 ```Julia
 function solve_newton(f, x, x₀; abstol=1e-8, maxiter=50)